rackspace-orchestration-templates/strongloop/README.md

 StrongLoop command-line tool installed.

-Once the deployment is complete, the LoopBack sample application is available in the sls-sample-app sub-directory of your home directory.
+Once the deployment is complete, the LoopBack sample application is available in the loopback-example-app sub-directory of your home directory.
 To access the sample application, navigate to the IP address of the server on port 3000 (for example, https://1.2.3.4:3000).
 For more information, see the [LoopBack documentation](http://docs.strongloop.com/display/DOC/LoopBack).